 In the VTM5, the SAO and deblocking filtering processes are almost same as those in HEVC.

 In the VTM5, a new process called the luma mapping with chroma scaling was added (this process was previously known as the adaptive in-loop reshaper).
 This new process is performed before deblocking.

-In-loop filter
+Adaptive Loop Filter